Hacknocraft/AppFriendsDocs/docs/iOS/push_notification.md

 AppFriends can send push notification to the device when there's a new message for a user or if the user is mentioned in a channel chat.
 Push notification API is accessible via `AFPushNotification` class.
+Please make sure the user has already logged in before registering for push.
+Unregistering must also happen before the user logout.

 ## Register for Push
 To enable push notification, you need to first register the push token with AppFriends: